ytaki0801/fpLISP/README.md

 ## Current Language Specification

 It is mostly a subset of Scheme except builtin function naming convention and lack of global environment.
+It means that just one S-expression is supposed to be run.

 * Special forms: `quote`(with single quotation) `lambda`(lexical scope and Lisp-1) `if`
 * Built-in functions: `cons` `car` `cdr` `eq` `atom` `+` `-` `*` `/`